Smart-Sketcher/C-SECTION-ANALYSIS/README.md

 # Question for Analysis
 * How many geographical location is involved?
 * Which of the geographical location was having the highest C-sections conducted?
-* what percentage of the C-section data collected was reanalysed?
 * How many data source was used for the collection of data?
 * which of the data source was mostly used?
 * How many source link was used?